BlueSquare23/web-lgsm/Readme.md

 # Web LGSM

-# IN DEVELOPMENT ATM

-Latest version may not be working.
-Will update readme as project progresses.

 ## Main Idea

 This project is intended to be an easy to use web interface for the [Linux Game